4 Project Retrospective Templates for Word

 3. Three Little Pigs Retrospective: 🐷

-Retrospectives are not only held with questions like "What went well?" but also with more creative approaches, as in this case.
+Retrospectives are not only available with questions such as “What went well?”, but also with more creative approaches, as in this case.
 This ensures that team members can come out of their shells more:

 House of straw: What do we do that is just holding together, but could topple over at any moment? 🌱